 - Reclaimed Water - Reclaiming, or reusing highly treated wastewater, means using human-engineered treatment systems to speed up nature’s restoration of water quality.

-- Columbia River Water Management Program - managing instream and out-of-stream water uses in the Columbia River Basin.
+- Office of Columbia River - managing instream and out-of-stream water uses in the Columbia River Basin.

 - Conservancy Boards - These boards enable the processing of water-right transfer applications at the local level.